gsinghjay/calculator/README.md

 pytest --cov=app
 ```

+Coverage reports will be available in the terminal and as an HTML report in the `htmlcov` directory.

 ### Continuous Integration

 GitHub Actions are set up to run tests automatically on every push or pull request to the `main` branch.
 Configuration can be found in `.github/workflows/tests.yml`.